beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 ## API considerations for 0-RTT

 0-RTT data has very different security properties from data transmitted after a completed handshake: it can be replayed.
-Implementations SHOULD provide different functions for reading and writing 0-RTT data and data transmitted after the handshake, and SHOULD NOT automatically resend 0-RTT data if it is rejected by the server.
+Implementations SHOULD provide different functions for reading and writing 0-RTT data and data transmitted after the handshake.
+Implementations SHOULD NOT automatically resend 0-RTT data and MUST NOT resend 0-RTT data if it is rejected by the server.

 ## Random Number Generation and Seeding

-TLS requires a cryptographically secure pseudorandom number generator (PRNG).
+TLS requires a cryptographically secure pseudorandom number generator (CSPRNG).
 In most cases, the operating system provides an appropriate facility such as /dev/urandom, which should be used absent other (performance) concerns.
-It is generally preferable to use an existing PRNG implementation in preference to crafting a new one, and many adequate cryptographic libraries are already available under favorable license terms.
+It is strongly recommended to use an existing PRNG implementation in preference to crafting a new one.
+Many adequate cryptographic libraries are already available under favorable license terms.
 Should those prove unsatisfactory, {{RFC4086}} provides guidance on the generation of random values.